laurentpayot/floweret/README.md

 > isValid(<value\>, <type\>)

-`isValid` can tell if a value if of a given type.
-Useful for user input validation.
+`isValid` can tell if a value is of a given type.
+Useful for user input validation:

 ```js
 import { isValid } from 'floweret'